 Add soup to your menu

-Soups are a great source of fiber, vitamins, minerals and can also hydrate your body.
-When it comes to picking a soup, go for lentils, chicken/meat with veggies or mushroom soup.
-These soups provide proteins, carbohydrates and iron to your body.
+Soups are a great source of fiber, vitamins, and minerals and can also hydrate your body.
+When it comes to picking a soup, go for lentils, chicken/meat with veggies, or mushroom soup.
+These soups provide proteins, carbohydrates, and iron to your body.

 Swap with healthier alternatives

 Use light cooking cream instead of full fat, cook with vegetable oil instead of butter, and make your own soups and broths instead of buying ready-made ones.
-These simple swaps will make a huge difference on your health without compromising the deliciousness on your tastebuds.
+These simple swaps will make a huge difference in your health without compromising the deliciousness of your tastebuds.

 Choose your greens